Are Americans Drinking at Work?

 4. Do you feel that your alcohol consumption is spiraling out of control?

 Recognizing that you need help is the first step on your road to recovery.
 Many companies are interested in supporting employees with alcohol problems.
 They recognize that alcohol use disorder affects millions of people, regardless of age, gender, race, and other factors.
-Most employers would rather see you receive proper treatment and attain sobriety than watch you lose your job due to alcoholism.
+Most employers would rather see you receive proper medical alcohol detox treatment and attain sobriety than watch you lose your job due to alcoholism.

 If you or a loved one is struggling with drinking at work or during leisure hours, reach out to Avenues Recovery and find the help you deserve.
 We offer a variety of treatment programs and will be with you every step of the way on your journey to recovery.